 The two things to calculate to compare joint supplement products are the amount of product needed daily to reach a therapeutic level and the price per day.
 Do the math – be an advocate for your pet!

-- Sound Dog Viscosity®: a glucosamine-based formula that aids in joint support by maintaining the normal viscosity of joint fluid.
-Sound Dog Viscosity also contains Chondroitin, MSM, Hyaluronic Acid, and herbs to better address all aspects of joint support.
-MSM and the herbs in Sound Dog Viscosity – yucca, boswellia, curcumin (turmeric), and corydalis – help to maintain and support a healthy, normal inflammatory response and may help to reduce inflammation associated with normal daily exercise and activity, training, and competition.
+A glucosamine-based formula that aids in joint support by maintaining the normal viscosity of joint fluid.
+Contains Chondroitin, MSM, Hyaluronic Acid, and herbs to better address all aspects of joint support.

-- Sound Kitty®: a glucosamine-based formula that aids in joint support by maintaining the normal viscosity of joint fluid.
-Sound Kitty also contains chondroitin, MSM, hyaluronic acid, and herbs to better address all aspects of joint support.
-MSM and the herbs in Sound Kitty – frankincense and curcumin – help to maintain and support a healthy, normal inflammatory response and may help to reduce inflammation associated with normal daily exercise, play, and activity.
+A glucosamine-based formula that aids in joint support by maintaining the normal viscosity of joint fluid.
+Contains chondroitin, MSM, hyaluronic acid, and herbs to better address all aspects of joint support.